 Relocation expenses reimbursed No

 Background or Security Investigation: This is a Special Sensitive position which requires a background investigation.
 The individual selected for this position is required to obtain and maintain a Top Secret/SCI security determination to occupy a Special Sensitive position within the agency as a condition of employment.To qualify for this position, you must:

-- Possess at least an earned Bachelor's degree from a regionally accredited institution of higher education (or international equivalent) in an international relations/affairs, security studies, political science, public policy, or national security-related discipline or technical degree relevant to countering weapons of mass destruction.
+- Possess an earned Bachelor's degree from a regionally accredited institution of higher education (or international equivalent) in an international relations/affairs, security studies, political science, public policy, or national security-related discipline or technical degree relevant to countering weapons of mass destruction.

-- Have the ability to undertake independent or directed research and to communicate effectively in speech and in writing for academic support and administration.
+- Ability to conduct independent or directed research and to communicate effectively in speech and in writing for academic support and administration.

-- Have the ability to interact and collaborate professionally and effectively with staff and personnel from academia, the US government, foreign governments, international organizations, or the private sector.
+- Ability to interact and collaborate professionally with staff and personnel from academia, the US government, foreign governments, international organizations, or the private sector.